Amogh9000/salarypred/README.md

 - **Preview Default Data:** View summary, stats, and structure of the built-in dataset.
 - **Upload Your Own Data:** Use the upload button to bring in your own CSV with similar columns.
 - **Visualize Insights:** Explore interactive charts explaining model performance and data relationships.
-- **Try Live Prediction:** Enter your own demographic and employment attributes in the "Try it yourself" section and see model predictions in real time.
+- **Try Live Prediction:** Enter your own demographic and employment attributes in the "Salary Predictor" section and see predictions in real time.
-- **Select Model:** Choose between Random Forest, Logistic Regression, or Gradient Boosting for your prediction.
+- **Select Model:** Choose between Random Forest, Logistic Regression, or Gradient Boosting.

 ---

-# Troubleshooting & Tips
+##  Troubleshooting & Tips

 - **Laggy Performance:** Visualizations over large files or training multiple models can make the app temporarily slow.
-Use streamlined data and adjust checkboxes to view only the necessary charts.
+Use streamlined data and toggle only the necessary charts.
-- **Module Not Found:** If you get errors like `ModuleNotFoundError: No module named 'plotly'`, ensure you installed all packages from `requirements.txt`.
+- **Module Not Found:** If you see `ModuleNotFoundError: No module named 'plotly'`, ensure you installed all packages from `requirements.txt`.

 ---